What types of orders are there? How long do they last?

 A final protection order order can be issued only after a court hearing in which you and the stalker both have the right to be present and the right to present evidence.
 A final order can either:

-- last up to 5 years (Note: any time that the stalker was incarcerated during those five years do not count in calculating the five-year period); or
+- last up to five years (Note: any time that the stalker was incarcerated during those five years do not count in calculating the five-year period); or

 - the stalker has a history of violating the orders of any court or governmental entity;

-- a court order for a final victim protection order has previously been issued against the stalker in any state.2
+- a court order for a final victim protection order has previously been issued against the stalker in any state; or

 When determining the length of the order, the judge can take into consideration the fact that the stalker has a history of domestic violence or a history of other violent acts.2

-An order that lasts up to 5 years can be extended.
+An order that lasts up to five years can be extended.
 For more information, see How do I change or extend the protective order?

 You may want to have a lawyer present at your hearing, especially if you believe the stalker will have one.
 For free and paid legal referrals, go to our OK Finding a Lawyer page.